How to visit Antarctica on a Ross Sea Antarctic Expedition

 How do you even make a trip to the South Pole possible?

 There’s really only one way to do it.
 You pay the astronomical cost to get there.
-The current going rate is about 60,000 Euros and rising!
+The current going rate starts at around $4,000 USD per person (but they are incredibly basic) and go up from there.
+You can be looking to spend around $7,000 for a mid-range expedition!

 rock climbing white desert antarctica